Covid Chronicles: Stories of the Pandemic -- Experiences for History:

 We had enough supplies at home to get us through the first couple of weeks and then we ordered online to pick up groceries and other needed items from retail outlets doing curb site pickups.
 As for eating we often worked late, and many restaurants closed early so even pick up was not possible.
 Normally we would eat our at least a couple of times a week at various restaurants.

 With six kids we have a large family plus Linda’s relatives and mine in southern Ontario and out west from Thunder Bay to Vancouver Island.
 Only two kids are in Sudbury the rest plus grandkids are “away” as are the other relatives so it was through Zoom and telephone that we keep in touch.
 One family from down south did manage to visit last summer 2020 outside with masks on (taken off for pizza) and we did manage to get to see some friends locally at safe distance, but it certainly was not normal with all festivals and other entertainment not taking place, restaurant dining restricted as was shopping and depending on government and health unit pronouncements more shutdowns and limitations from time to time.
 I would venture out at times to do essential banking and mailing for the business plus grocery shopping masked of course and noticed almost everyone with face coverings.
 I was surprised how many people recognized me with my mask on – I guess I would make a very poor robber.
 One son and one older granddaughter were affected by the pandemic and waiting to get back to work.

-At this writing Linda and I are waiting for our second vaccine “shot” and hopefully a return to whatever the new normal will be.
-We rather suspect that there will be relief but caution as things “open up”.
+At this writing Linda and I have had our second shots are waiting for our second vaccine “shot” as have others on staff and in the family who we hope to see the more distance relatives this summer.
+I have been to meetings on patios and hopefully inside when comfortable.
 As has been said we “live in interesting times” for sure and we never know what the future may bring.